How to Choose a Web Designer

-A new website or even a ‘facelift’ to an existing site is a major investment for a small to medium business, so it’s important to find a web designer you can trust and build a long term business relationship with.
-You don’t need someone who steps into your business life for a few weeks then vanishes never to be seen again till your next hosting bill is due.
-You need someone who will be there every step of the way to support you and help market your site to achieve its maximum potential.
+A new website or even a ‘facelift’ to an existing site is a major investment for a small to medium business, so it’s important to find a web designer you can trust and build a long-term business relationship with.
+You don’t need someone who steps into your business life for a few weeks then vanishes never to be seen again until your next hosting bill is due.
+You need someone who will be there every step of the way to support you and help market your website to achieve its maximum potential.

 To find that ‘business partner’ you need to ask a few fundamental questions rather than just the standard, ‘how much will it cost’.
 A good website should be so much more than just an online catalogue, so to ensure your web presence meets your goals, generates leads and sales we offer the following advice.

-You will need to do some upfront thinking before seeing any web designer to have an idea of what your goals are.
-For example, a web designer will give you a very different quote for a simple 5-page site to an online shop with a successful marketing strategy to sell large volumes of product from their website.
+You will need to do some upfront thinking before seeing any web designer in order to have an idea of what your goals are.
+For example, a web designer will give you a very different quote for a simple 5-page website than for an online shop with a successful marketing strategy that helps sell large volumes of products.

 So armed with your wish list, here are our guidelines for choosing your ideal web designer:

 - Make a call – this gives you an indication of how available they will be from a simple ‘do they answer their phone’ or call you back quickly!
 In this initial chat ask if they have the skills to complete your project, you don’t need to go into detail at this stage.
 If you like what you hear, ask if a face to face meeting is possible either at your premises or their office.
 Some designers, (not Chatsworth) are not interested in a face to face unless you are spending over a certain large value.
 Meeting arranged, make sure you are ready with your questions.

 - The Meeting – be prepared to give the designer as much detail as possible about your project so they can assess what development work you may need.
 It is also useful to find some examples of websites you like, they don’t even have to be the same trade as you and also sites you really don’t like.